hinxx/NFC_UID/README.md

 - `--quiet`: suppress reader status messages
 - `--no-logging`: disable internal logging messages

+Stopping the CLI:

+- Press `Ctrl+C` to stop any console mode cleanly.
+- On Windows, the reader wait is polled in short intervals so `Ctrl+C` should exit promptly instead of waiting for the full `--timeout` value.

 ## Windows EXE

 The Windows build produces two executables: